kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+In the sea-surf edge
-mingling with bright small shells
+let us to the road again
 This autumn evening.